jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 - *API design guidelines*
     - Automatic application of naming guidelines to imported Objective-C APIs
     - Adoption of naming guidelines in key APIs
-    - Swiftification of imported Objective-C APIs
+    - "Swiftification" of imported Objective-C APIs
 - *Focus and refine language*
 - Improvements to tooling quality